Floer theory and flips: Fukaya algebras

-\section{Fukaya algebras}
+that is, for each pair of pants in the pants decomposition the looseness is non-negative \cite{jw}.
+It follows that if $l $ is a regular labelled pants decomposition then $\Psi^{-1}(l)$ is toric and there are $n-2$ homotopy classes of disks with Maslov index two and boundary in $\Psi^{-1}(l)$, of equal area $l(\mu)$ while (for sufficiently small looseness) the remaining disks of Maslov index two have area $A(u) > l(\mu)$.
+Figure \ref{pantses} gives an example of a labelled pants decomposition giving rise to a regular Lagrangian, corresponding to an mmp transition at time $t = .06$.

-The {\em Fukaya algebra} of a Lagrangian submanifold of a symplectic manifold was introduced by Fukaya in \cite{fuk:garc}.
-The Fukaya algebra is a homotopy-associative algebra whose higher composition maps are counts of configurations involving perturbed pseudoholomorphic disks with boundary in the Lagrangian as in Figure \ref{treeddisk}.
-Stasheff's homotopy-associativity equation follows from studying the boundary strata in the moduli space of treed disks as in Figure \ref{MW}.
+\chapter{Fukaya algebras}

+The Fukaya algebra is a homotopy-associative algebra whose higher composition maps are counts of configurations involving perturbed pseudoholomorphic disks with boundary in the Lagrangian \cite{fuk:garc}.
 Because the moduli spaces of disks involved in the construction are usually singular, there are technical issues involved in its construction similar to those involved in the construction of virtual fundamental classes for moduli spaces of pseudoholomorphic curves.
-Fukaya and collaborators \cite{fooo} introduced a method of solving these issues using {\em Kuranishi structures} in which one first constructs local thickenings of the moduli spaces and then introduces perturbations constructed locally.
-The details involved are formidable and lengthy, which makes generalizations to other theories involving pseudoholomorphic curves challenging.
+Fukaya-Oh-Ohta-Ono \cite{fooo} introduced a method of solving these issues using {\em Kuranishi structures} in which one first constructs local thickenings of the moduli spaces and then introduces perturbations constructed locally.
+In this section we construct Fukaya algebras of Lagrangians in a compact {\em rational} symplectic manifold using a perturbation scheme that we find particularly convenient for various computations: the {\em stabilizing divisors} scheme introduced by Cieliebak-Mohnke \cite{cm:trans}.
+We also incorporate Morse gradient trees introduced by Fukaya \cite{fuk:garc} and Cornea-Lalonde \cite{cl:clusters}, see also Seidel \cite{seidel:genustwo} and Charest \cite{charest:clust}.
+Stasheff's homotopy-associativity equation follows from studying the boundary strata in the moduli space of treed disks as in Figure \ref{MW}.